sf-wdi-31/mongoose/README.md

 #### Database IDs and data-types

 Most databases also require that we specify the data-type for each attribute.
 In mongoose we can use data-types from javascript such as String, Number, and even Array.
+Here's a list of all the [available data-types](http://mongoosejs.com/docs/schematypes.html).

 Let's look at this example, using the `console.js` file to help us interact with our database.